carpentries-incubator/pangenomics/_episodes/11-other-resources.md

 teaching: 10
 exercises: 10
 questions:
-- "What kind of questions can I ask to my pangenome?"
+- "What can I do after I have built a pangenome?"
 - "What bioinformatic tools are available for downstream analysis of pangenomes?"
 objectives:
 - "Learn about the downstream analysis to describe a pangenome"